ACA Premiums at Age 59 in 2026: All 50 States and D.C.

 Methodology

-MoneyGeek extended its proprietary 2026 ACA Marketplace premium analysis to calculate Silver-tier plan costs for a 59-year-old enrollee in all 50 states and Washington, D.C.
-The base dataset uses CMS QHP Landscape and Rate Public Use Files and direct State-Based Marketplace filings, validated against CMS and KFF benchmarks within a ±2% margin.
+MoneyGeek used its proprietary 2026 ACA Marketplace premium analysis to calculate Silver-tier plan costs for a 59-year-old enrollee in all 50 states and Washington, D.C.
+The base dataset uses CMS QHP Landscape and Rate Public Use Files and State-Based Marketplace filings, validated against CMS and KFF benchmarks within a ±2% margin.

 Age-59 premiums were calculated by applying the appropriate age-rating curve ratio to the age-40 base premium for each state.
 For 48 age-rated states, this is the CMS default curve ratio of 2.037 (displayed as 2.04×).
 Massachusetts and New Jersey use state-specific age curves established under their 2:1 maximum age-rating laws; the applicable ratio for both states is 2.280 ÷ 1.393 = 1.637, per the CMS State-Specific Age Curve Variations table (last updated 2017 and still in effect for these markets).
-Utah also has a state-specific curve (3.000 ÷ 1.479 = 2.028); the resulting age-59 premium of $1,582 is shown as 2.04× in the table since the 0.4% difference from the federal default falls within the study's ±2% validation margin.
+Utah has a state-specific curve (3.000 ÷ 1.479 = 2.028); the resulting age-59 premium of $1,582 is shown as 2.04× in the table since the 0.4% difference from the federal default falls within the study's ±2% validation margin.
 Three jurisdictions use community rating (New York, Vermont and Washington, D.C.); their age-59 premiums equal their age-40 premiums.

-Georgia appears in the Medicaid expansion column as 'Yes*', consistent with MoneyGeek's ACA Premiums 2026 analysis, with a footnote noting its limited Pathways to Coverage partial expansion program (approximately 11,600 enrollees; work requirements; 100% FPL ceiling).
+Georgia appears in the Medicaid expansion column as "Yes*," consistent with MoneyGeek's ACA Premiums 2026 analysis, with a footnote noting its limited Pathways to Coverage partial expansion program (approximately 11,600 enrollees; work requirements; 100% FPL ceiling).
 Wisconsin is footnoted as a partial expansion state covering adults to 100% FPL without the enhanced federal match.
 Arkansas is a full expansion state using a private option model.

-Enrollment figures for the 55 to 64 age cohort are sourced from KFF Health Insurance Marketplace Enrollment Data (5,493,907 enrollees, 22.6% of 24,319,713 total effectuated enrollees).
+Enrollment figures for the 55-to-64 age cohort are sourced from KFF Health Insurance Marketplace Enrollment Data (5,493,907 enrollees, 22.6% of 24,319,713 total effectuated enrollees).
 Urban Institute uninsurance projections are sourced from the Urban Institute Health Policy Center's analysis of enhanced premium tax credit expiration scenarios, published December 2025.
 All premium figures are unsubsidized benchmark Silver-tier premiums; actual enrollee costs depend on income, plan selection and subsidy eligibility.

 About Nathan Paulus